Beast Friends | Character Design / 3D Modeling

 The Illustration of the character is based on photos of a maquette I created earlier in the Game-Design-course.
 Because of this, I already had a lot of reference material.

-a) to design generic props which could be placed in various ways to bring life to an environment.
+a) generic props which could be placed in various ways to bring life to an environment.

 Inititially I did sketches and thumbnails, while occasionally checking reference photos.
 Then I reviewed the created content and chose a few sketches to develop further.
 My main criteria for choosing the props was: Is the object versatile and generic enough to avoid obious repetition when placed multiple times in an environment?

-b) to design a home reflecting the change in the environment, showing the adaptive skills of the owner
+b) a home reflecting the change in the environment, showing the adaptive skills of the owner

 When creating the house-boat I tried to contruct it from object which would be around like street-signs, barrels, planks, tent canvas.
 I also tried to imagine the boat as space for the player to walk trough.
 For this purpose, I did a mock-up from the players point of view.